 Campus Crusade’s Focus on Influencing Leaders

 The last blog post on Royalty has had me thinking about my time with Campus Crusade.
-As you have been following this blog, you will know that I love Dr. Bright and Crusade.
-Both have had a significant impact on who I am and my outlook on life.
+If you have been following this blog, you know that I love Dr. Bright and Crusade.
+Both have had a significant impact on who I am and how I view life.

-As you learn the history of the organization and the early years, Crusade was going after the influential.
+As you learn about the history of the organization and its early years, you discover that Crusade intentionally focused on influential people.
 When it first started, Dr. Bright was interacting with the athletes and campus leaders.
-Still in the early years, Crusade brought all their staff to California for the Berkeley Blitz to take Christ to the future leaders.
+Still in its early years, Crusade brought all of its staff to California for the Berkeley Blitz to take Christ to the future leaders.

 The Principle of the Powerful 1%

-One of the things we were taught on staff was the principle of the powerful 1%.
+One of the principles we were taught on staff was the “powerful 1%.”.
 This taught that 1% of the population went to college and that these would be the future leaders of the world.
-If we could reach the college students today, we would in effect change the world.
+If we could reach college students today, we could, in effect, change the world.

-I have been thinking about this because while I was on staff many had a problem with going after leaders.
+I have been thinking about this because while I was on staff, many people had a problem with going after leaders.
 “Jesus did not go to the leaders” was the common response.
 We needed to go to the poor and needy.
-Without going into the reasons why these are not true, I believe the reason so many have a hard time focusing on leaders is because of the concept of the pauper mentality, thinking we are unworthy.
+Without going into all the reasons I believe that objection misses the point, I believe the reason so many have a hard time focusing on leaders is because of the concept of the pauper mentality, thinking we are unworthy.

 Do Christians Have Something to Offer to Leaders